bbartling/open-fdd/README.md

 ## This is a Python based FDD tool for running fault equations inspired by ASHRAE Guideline 36 for HVAC systems across historical datasets with the Pandas computing library.

-* NEW JUNE 2023 - AI powered sugestions based on data analysis, see `air_handling_unit/final_reports` directory for examples!
+* NEW JUNE 2023 - AI powered suggestions based on data analysis, see `air_handling_unit/final_reports` directory for examples!
 Also paste in your Open AI api key in the `api_key.py` file.
-Please provide feedback or suggestions the prompt engineering is a work in progress!
+Please provide feedback or suggestions as the prompt engineering is a work in progress!
 See example string returned from Chat GPT for fault equation one which is also in the directory `air_handling_unit/final_reports`.

 ```python
 '''